 Over an eight-year span (2000-2008), pioneering composer James Dashow created his surround-sound fixed media opera, Archimedes, which is intended to be presented in a planetarium along with animated graphics that are projected on the ceiling as the opera unfolds.
 In many ways, this opera is interesting for historical reasons, one of which is that the technology used during the time of creation inevitably changed and yielded variations in the modes of presentation.
 (These have been streamlined on the DVD for a more seamless experience).
-But also, the opera offers a unique glimpse into the composer’s humorous and sarcastic personality, which is directly juxtaposed against his extraordinary technical skills with sound synthesis techniques.
+But also, the opera offers a unique glimpse into the composer’s personality and extraordinary technical skills with sound synthesis techniques.
 Taken together, the sound and video offer a dramatic rendition of the story of Archimedes, excerpted in three acts available in either stereo or 5.0 surround (full-spectrum speakers with no subwoofer)...
 READ MORE

 — LATEST NEWS —

 During a summer 2016 visit to Italy, Jerry Tabor, Director of Neuma, conducted rare video interviews with two respected, pioneering composers in electroacoustic music: James Dashow and Agostino de Scipio.
 These interviews reveal historical and aesthetic details surrounding the work of these exciting composers.
 These interviews will appear soon on our website’s research page along with interviews by Thomas DeLio, Otto Laske, and Dariusz Mazurowski.

 While in Italy, Jerry spent time with three exciting Italian composers who are known for stretching boundaries and creating imaginative sound worlds.
 Neuma is dedicated to championing new and original music and Neuma’s publication arm is pleased to release numerous works by these composers in its 2017 catalog!
 Click NEXT below to read introductions to these fascinating artists.